junyper/junyper/README.md

 ## **Let’s Chat\!**

-I love talking shop about any of the stuff mentioned above—whether you want to dive deep into a particular project, swap productivity tips, or just geek out about cool tech.
+I love talking shop about any of the stuff mentioned above&mdash;whether you want to dive deep into a particular project, swap productivity tips, or just geek out about cool tech.
 Seriously, ask me about anything\!
 I'm always up for a good conversation.

 Looking forward to connecting\!